 The CBT was a long day, with good reason.
 Even though I’ve been driving a car for 15 years, riding a motorbike needs a remarkably different skill set.
 Some things will come naturally to those who already drive but other aspects need an alternative approach.
 Quite some time is spent on accustoming you with the controls, especially at slow speed.
 The rather essential emergency stop is also introduced here.
 After the instructor is satisfied you aren’t going to be a complete liability on the road (quite a responsibility!) you’re required to spend at least two hours on the road.
 Understandably I was a little apprehensive, but Simon had obviously done his job well as once I was on the road it was a great deal easier than I had expected.

 The whole day was physically rather exhausting as I was using muscles I don’t normally use and I’d also hit it rather hard in the gym the night before… Also, being on a bike you don’t have the protective cage around you that car drivers have.
 Your only protection is anticipating potential hazards and a state of constant awareness.
 There is no room for a lapse of concentration if you want to stay on the bike, on the road and out of hospital!
 Continually assessing the road surface, being fully conscious of all other vehicles around you whilst also getting used to a completely different way of controlling your vehicle requires a level of alertness that is pretty hard-going mentally!
+Looking for the newest news?
+Watch Out: How New Electric Vw Transporter T6.1 Is Taking Over and What to Do About It and other useful articles to make the most out of your vehicle.

 As mentioned earlier, the routes to getting your license are overly involved.
 I want the full licence so I’m not limited in choice of bike.
 The different classes of license are divided by engine capacity and power, with some extra limitations on the restricted licences by weight and power maximum levels the bike is restricted down from.
 Hence my desire to get the full version…